skymandr/canStream/README.md

   $ ./downstream | aplay

-(The aplay program supports many different sound streams, but the default is mono in 8000 kHz, see "man aplay for details.)
+(The _aplay_ program supports many different sound streams, but the default is mono in 8000 kHz, see "man aplay" for details.)

 To save the results to a file, you can use: